Gaphodil/minimetroidvania-iv-speedrunning-info/skips.md

 You can use a jump-cancelled Wind Gust to cross the lake of lava in front of Iron Boots. [video](https://i.imgur.com/QRlqbWv.mp4)

 You can non-obviously skip portions of the Mistform column by using or jump-cancelling Wind Gust. [video](https://i.imgur.com/Xcpb0nD.mp4)

+The Ocean Spray connector to Chilly Peaks can be traversed optimally with Wind Gust, Mistform, and a precise jump. [video 1](https://i.imgur.com/0FZvjTi.mp4) [video 2](https://i.imgur.com/hC5n2Jo.mp4)

 ## Clocks